YN1752/ece5831-2024-final-project/README.md

 `doucumentation.ipynp`  : Used for testing functions before implementing them in the python scripts<br>
 `vizualize_dataset.py`  : Used for displaying the images in the dataset with bounding boxes showing the tumor region<br>
-`create_masks.py`       : Creat mask images which would act as target attribute for training the model<br>
+`create_masks.py`       : Create mask images which would act as target attribute for training the model<br>
 `preprocess.py`         : For prerocessing and loading the images for training<br>
 `train.py`              : For training the model<br>
 `predict.py`            : To display the predictions<br>